Looking for gay holiday movies to stream? Here are 7 LGBTQ+ holiday films to add to your list.

 The best part?
 The movie will star real-life married couple Ben Lewis (Arrow, The Handmaid’s Tale) and Blake Lee (Parks and Recreation).
 This selection checks all of our boxes.
 Actually queer?
 Check.
 Actually married?
 Check.
 Totally adorable?
 Check.
 It doesn’t end there.
 The film will also star GLOW’s Ellen Wong and — drumroll please — Fran freaking Drescher.

-The Christmas Setup is set to premiere on Lifetime.
+Watch The Christmas Setup on Amazon.

 On the fourth gay of Christmas, Hulu gave to me, Kristen Stewart and Dan Levy!
 Thank God for Clea DuVall and Happiest Season.
 DuVall, known for her work on Girl, Interrupted, and appearances on shows like Broad City and Veep, has assembled an all-star cast to give us a very lesbian Christmas.